SpotlightKid/nexus-challenge.osamc.de/pages/submit.md

 -->

 So you want to enter the competition?
 That's awesome!<br />
-However, submitting your entry to the competition will only be possible from **15.09.2018** until the deadline on **14.10.2018 23:59:59 UTC** via this page.
+However, submitting your entry to the competition will only be possible from **19.09.2019** until the deadline on **18.10.2019 23:59:59 UTC** via this page.

-**Notice** Due to unforseen circumstances the submission form will be made available only with some delay, but really anytime soon now (TM).

-*Please check back tomorrow!*
+*Please check back then!*

 In the meantime, make sure you check out [the rules](/rules/)!